stablekernel/aqueduct/_posts/2016-06-23-deploying-and-other-fun-things.md

 }
 ```

 Notice that the `upgrade` method calls `database.createTable` to create the `_Question` and `_Answer` table.
 (Recall that table names match the persistent type name of a `ManagedObject` subclass.)
-Each column in the table is listed with the same `ColumnAttributes` values as declared in your code.
+Each column in the table is listed with the same `ManagedColumnAttributes` values as declared in your code.
 As you continue to change your schema, you can create subsequent migration files with `aqueduct db generate`.

 This command prepares a migration file, but it does not alter a database in anyway.
 Before we run this migration, we should validate that the schema it creates matches the `ManagedDataModel` in `quiz`.
 Now, since this migration file was generated, you can safely bet that it is correct.
 But, you will have to modify migration files in the future if you make a change to your data model that is too ambiguous for the tools to make a decision on.
 Therefore, there is a tool to validate that, after running every migration file in `migrations/`, the schema matches the data model of an application.